 It could be possible to develop a precursor that acts in a similar way for laser CVD.
-For this to work we would need a way to deposit two materials at different locations.
+For this to work we would need multi-material printing.

-Because precursors have a unique absorption spectrum, this could be done by pairing each precursor with a laser that has the appropriate wavelength to induce a chemical reaction with the substrate.
-This would enable true layer by layer vapor deposition.
+Because precursors have a unique absorption spectrum, this could be done by pairing each precursor with a laser wavelength that can induce a chemical reaction with the substrate.
+This would enable true multi-material vapor deposition.

 4. What materials can we deposit?

 There is some research showing that it’s possible to fabricate alloys with vapor deposition.
 But a lot of the research was done for thin coatings, and so we just don’t know that much about what materials can be deposited at higher atmospheric pressures.